clobazam (Oral route)Pronunciation

 Take clobazam only as directed by your doctor.
 Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.

-clobazam comes with a Medication Guide.
+clobazam comes with a Medication Guide and patient instructions.
 Read and follow the instructions carefully.
 Ask your doctor if you have any questions.

 Shake the oral liquid before each dose.
 Use the bottle adapter and dosing syringe in the package to measure the right dose.
 Wash the syringe after each use and air dry.
 Do not put the syringe in the dishwasher.